-- The following trees will be affected by the removal of the existing hard surface from within the RPA:
+- The following tree will be affected by the removal of the existing hard surface from within the RPA:

-T2 - T7
+T2

 The hard surface will remain in situ throughout the construction phase so as to act as ground protection.
-Once the construction of the dwelling is complete, the hard surface will be removed in accordance with the methodology outlined in Section 5.2 below.
+Once complete, the hard surface will be removed in accordance with the methodology outlined in Section 5.2 below.